 Bonus/Profit Sharing/Non-Cash Compensation.
-Except for the stock option program and stock grant program discussed in Item 6.E., the Company had no material bonus or profit sharing plans pursuant to which cash or non-cash compensation is or may be paid to the Company's Directors or Senior Management.
+Except for the Company's short-term and long-term incentive programs discussed in Item 6.B., the Company had no material bonus or profit sharing plans pursuant to which cash or non-cash compensation is or may be paid to the Company's Directors or Senior Management.